bjoluc/cubase-mcu-midiremote/readme.md

 ## Setup

-- Make sure the firmware of your X-Touch (/X-Touch Extender) [is up to date](https://www.youtube.com/watch?v=Q4ZKXVXQP8g) (>= v1.22)
+- Make sure the firmware of your device(s) is up to date ([iCON QCon Pro G2](https://iconproaudio.com/product/qcon-pro-g2/) >= 1.13, [Behringer X-Touch](https://www.youtube.com/watch?v=Q4ZKXVXQP8g) >= v1.22 or scribble strip colors will not work)
-- Set your X-Touch unit(s) to [Mackie Control (MC) mode](https://www.youtube.com/watch?v=LrVWRgJbSyw&t=68s)
+- If your devices have multiple operation modes, select Mackie Control mode ([here's](https://www.youtube.com/watch?v=LrVWRgJbSyw&t=68s) how to do it on the X-Touch).
-- Open up Cubase and ensure you are running version v12.0.52 or later
+- Open up Cubase and ensure you are running version 12.0.52 or later
-- In the studio setup window, remove any Mackie Control remote devices that you set up for your X-Touch / X-Touch Extender (don't forget to take screenshots of your command assignments)
+- In the studio setup window, remove any Mackie Control remote devices (don't forget to take screenshots of your command assignments).
+If you don't feel comfortable removing the devices, it is also fine to select "Not Connected" for their ports.
-- On windows, open `C:\Users\<Username>\Documents\Steinberg\Cubase\MIDI Remote\Driver Scripts\Local` and create the nested directories `behringer\xtouch` within it.
+- Open the [latest GitHub release page](https://github.com/bjoluc/cubase-xtouch-midiremote/releases/latest) and in the "Assets" section, download the script (.js) that is named like your device.

-  > **Note** Directory names matter.
-Other names such as `X-Touch` will not work.
+- Open `C:\Users\<Username>\Documents\Steinberg\Cubase\MIDI Remote\Driver Scripts\Local` (Windows) or `/Users/<Username>/Documents/Steinberg/Cubase/MIDI Remote/Driver Scripts/Local` (MacOS).

-- On MacOS, open `/Users/<Username>/Documents/Steinberg/Cubase/MIDI Remote/Driver Scripts/Local` and create the nested directories `behringer/xtouch` within it.
+- The filename of the script you downloaded has the form `<Device>_<Vendor>.js`.
+Cubase expects scripts to be nested in subdirectories named precisely after the script's vendor and device.
+So within the `Local` folder, create the subdirectories `<Device>/<Vendor>` according to the device and vendor portions of the script's filename.
+For instance, if you downloaded `behringer_xtouch.js`, the subdirectories would need to be `behringer\xtouch`.

   > **Note** Directory names matter.
-Other names such as `X-Touch` will not work.
+Make sure your subdirectory names precisely match the device and vendor components of the script filename, or Cubase might not recognize the script.

-- Download the MIDI Remote script file [`behringer_xtouch.js`](https://github.com/bjoluc/cubase-xtouch-midiremote/releases/latest/download/behringer_xtouch.js) from the latest GitHub release and move it into the newly created directory (`.../Local/behringer/xtouch`).
+- Finally, move the script file into the newly created subdirectory and restart Cubase to pick up the script.

-- Restart Cubase
+Cubase should automatically detect your device and enable it as a MIDI Remote.

-Cubase should automatically detect the X-Touch and enable it as a MIDI Remote.
 If it doesn't, you can manually configure the MIDI Remote by clicking the "+" button in the lower zone's MIDI Remote pane.

-## Setup with an X-Touch Extender unit
+## Setup with an extender unit

-To use the X-Touch with an X-Touch Extender unit, follow the same steps as above, but edit the script file before restarting Cubase:
+To use your device with an extender unit, follow the same steps as above, but edit the script file before restarting Cubase:
 In the configuration options at the top of the file, replace `devices: ["main"]` with `devices: ["extender", "main"]` (or `devices: ["main", "extender"]` if you have your extender on the right side of the main device).

 Then restart Cubase and configure the MIDI Remote by clicking the "+" button in the lower zone's MIDI Remote pane.